aaikedw/fada-import-specs/FADA-import-specs-new.md

 ### 4.5 Validation
 #### Data in staging tables
+_Note: while the validation will act on different tables and fields, and might be slightly different for the DwC-A vs. xls processing, the “business logic” and validation steps are the same, and can thus be organised in a way that the validation steps can be called by the two processing modules._
+- The first “checks” are not really part of the validation process, but are rather “data cleaning’ to facilitate further processing.
+These modifications can be performed automatically and reported in the logs, but do not need to generate a warning or require intervention of the operator.
+These include;
+-- Eliminate empty rows
+-- Eliminate duplicate rows (keeping only first one
+-- Eliminate characters ‘\n’ ‘\t’ ‘\u00A0’ and multiple blanks -- Check for accidental use of “o” instead of “0” and vice versa.
+E.g. use of “o” in year (199o), use of “0” in latin-only fields (spin0sus).
+Replace where detected.

 - Check whether mandatory fields are present (see overview of DwC-field recommendations as discussed under 4.1) - if error WARNING **mandatory field(s) missing** field_name, no further processing possible
 - Check whether content of fields corresponds to the expected format - if error WARNING **format error** and show line + highlight field, present dropdown menu allowing to ignore/consider empty/edit the field;
 -- namePublishedInYear should be of the format 1999a, i.e. 4 digits and optionally one latin character [a-z].
 The 4 digits should be >1730 and <current year + 1.